 The San Francisco Public Utilities Commission (SFPUC) has been working to develop short and long-term coastal protection measures and a management strategy that protects critical wastewater infrastructure and promotes environmental stewardship for chronic erosion problems at the south end of Ocean Beach.
 These short and long-term measures would be implemented as a two-phased approach.

 Phase 1 (short-term) is a continuation of sand management activities conducted in cooperation with The National Park Service (NPS).
-Work will begin Tuesday, February 16, 2016.
-These efforts area a repeat of the successful short-term actions taken in past years in which excess sand in front of the O'Shaughnessy Seawall (north Ocean Beach) was transported to the erosion hotspot south of Sloat Boulevard (south Ocean Beach.)
+Work initially began in early 2016, and the current year's work will begin in March, with an anticipated completion in May 2018.
+These efforts are a repeat of the successful short-term actions taken in past years in which excess sand in front of the O'Shaughnessy Seawall (north Ocean Beach) was transported to the erosion hotspot south of Sloat Boulevard (south Ocean Beach.)

 The placement of excess sand at the south of Sloat Boulevard is an important action to protect the Lake Merced Transport Tunnel, a critical piece of infrastructure under the Great Highway that transports wastewater flows from the west side of the city to the Oceanside Wastewater Treatment Plant.
 Placing sand in this erosion hotspot also avoids the use of hard engineered structures such as rock revetments.